SterbenVD/libmgmtsys/docs/srs/srs.md

 The librarian is responsible for the following:

-- Managing the books in the library.
+- Managing the books/book copies in the library.
 - Managing the E-Resources / Journals in the library.
-- Managing book copies in the library.
-- Issuing books to the users.
+- Issuing books/E-Resources/Journals to the users.
 - Managing and issuing fine to the users.

-### Faculty
+### Faculty/Student

-The faculty can perform the following actions:
+The faculty/student can perform the following actions:

 - Issue books from the library.
 - Return books to the library.
 - Read E-Resources / Journals.
 - View the list of books issued or returned by them.
-- Request for new books to be added to the library.
+- Request for new books/E-Resources/Journals to be added to the library.
 - Reserve books in advance when they are not available.

-### Student

-The student can perform the following actions:

-- Issue books from the library.
-- Return books to the library.
-- Read E-Resources / Journals.
-- View the list of books issued or returned by them.
-- Request for new books to be added to the library.
-- Reserve books in advance when they are not available.
+There would be little difference between the actions performed by a faculty and a student.
+Such differences would be values of certain fields in the database.

 ### User